mrkline/piz-rs/README.md

 ## Future plans

-Currently piz provides very limited metadata (file name, size, CRC32, etc.).
+Piz currently provides limited metadata for each file (path, size, CRC32, last-modified time, etc.).
-Additional data (permissions, last-modified time, etc.) should be added later.
+Additional info - like file permissions - should be added later.
 Support for compression algorithms besides DEFLATE (like Bzip2) could also be added.

 ## Thanks